UAO Technology

 Event driven

 The underlying building block is the event-driven Function Block (FB) consisting of a graphical wrapper with event in/data in pins, event out/data out pins, an internal state machine (known as the Execution Control Chart) and algorithms that are executed in the different states.
-When an event input is activated, an algorithm is triggered that takes data from the input pins, and writes the results to the output pins.

 It should be noted that: